StackVista/stackstate-docs/stackpacks/integrations/new-aws.md

 **AWS StackPack v5.0.0 \(2020-08-13\)**

-* Bugfix: Fixed the upgradation of other stackpacks due to AWS old layers using common.
+* Bugfix: Fixed the upgradation of other StackPacks due to AWS old layers using common.

 **AWS StackPack v4.3.0 \(2020-08-04\)**